xibyte/jsketcher/DevGuide/index.md

 import Vector from "math/vector";
 import {BooleanDefinition} from "cad/craft/schema/common/BooleanDefinition";

-//not required but makes things nice for the IDE to know the types o things and provide nice helpful hints. interface ExtrudeParams {
+//not required but makes things nice for the IDE to know the types of things and provide nice helpful hints. interface ExtrudeParams {
   length: number;
   face: MFace;